 MIDD 2 Service Improvement Plan, Implementation Plan, and Evaluation Plan

-The adopted MIDD Service Improvement Plan (SIP), which is the blueprint for MIDD 2, links to the MIDD 2 Implementation Plan and Evaluation Plan, which were transmitted to King County Council in August 2017.
+The adopted MIDD Service Improvement Plan (SIP), which is the blueprint for MIDD 2, links to the MIDD 2 Implementation Plan and Evaluation Plan.
+Both the Implementation Plan and the Evaluation Plan were approved by the Council in early 2018.
 Together these three documents outline the mission of MIDD and address key aspects of MIDD, from funding, to services, to evaluation.

 The plans are large files.
 Some browsers may not download them immediately.
 If this happens, try right-clicking and selecting “Save As.”